MaryR222/mobiletest/README.md

                     .build()
 ~~~
 ## Accessibility of Custom Card
-When the talback is activated the Custom Card elements will be described by blocks
+When the talkBack is activated the Custom Card elements will be described by blocks

 5 blocks have been defined